Yellowjackets (TV series): Season 1

 The first six out of ten episodes of the first season were given to critics to review ahead of the series premiere.
 Entertainment Weekly's Kristen Baldwin graded the show with a B+ and gave praise to the performances and its story:

-Candice Frederick from TheWrap found the storyline to be a bit complicated: Writing for Rolling Stone, Alan Sepinwall gave the series three stars and a half out of five and described it as a combination of Lord of the Flies, It, Lost, Alone, and the works of Megan Abbott.
-Sepinwall added:
+Candice Frederick from TheWrap found the storyline to be a bit complicated:

+Writing for Rolling Stone, Alan Sepinwall gave the series three stars and a half out of four and described it as a combination of Lord of the Flies, It, Lost, Alone, and the works of Megan Abbott.
+Sepinwall added that "many of its influences already overlap, and thus work together well.
+The ones that don't can at times combine to create something that feels new and potent, but at others make it feel like the stew could have done with fewer ingredients."